grahamearley/blog/_posts/2016-08-17-firebase-notifications-google-docs.markdown

 The next child, keyed by `"data"` is where our custom key-value items go.
 We're sending the news item's title and message here, which we grabbed from the spreadsheet in the earlier code block.

-**Testing note:**
-*If you want to test this out without sending a random notification to all your users, add this key-value pair to the top-level parent object:*
+Finally, use the `"to"` field to set who should receive this notification.
+In most cases, you would want to put a Firebase topic here, as I did in the example above.
+You can subscribe users to a topic within your app by calling (in Android)

 ```
-"to" : "Your device's registration token.",
+FirebaseMessaging.getInstance().subscribeToTopic("news");
 ```

-*where the value is your device's registration token.
+Then, you would specify the topic as `"to": "/topics/news"` in your JSON object.
+If you want to test this out without sending a random notification to all your users, set the `"to"` field to your device's registration token.
 You can easily access your token by including a line of code in your app.
 Read more on that [here](https://firebase.google.com/docs/notifications/android/console-device#access_the_registration_token).
 Then, the notification will only be sent to your device.
-Phew.*
+(Phew.)

 The final step is to actually send this payload to Firebase.
 You'll need to access your server key by going to your *Project Settings* from the Firebase Console and clicking on *Cloud Messaging*.
 This key goes into your POST request's headers.
 Additionally, you'll notice that in the following block, I access the aforementioned cell in my sheet for storing whether or not the notification has been sent.